jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Corrected a problem where a Spotlight Connection to an Availability Group failed on the default port. | DS-841 Corrected a problem where Spotlight raised false VMware - Virtual Machine Heartbeat alarm. | DS-826 On creating a connection to an Availability Group, testing the connection will now correctly report an invalid listener. | DS-761
+On the SQL Server \| Performance Health drilldown the scoring algorithm has been revised to make it smarter.
+Previous reporting of incorrect low scores has been corrected. | DS-489

 {% include links.html %}